birgerosterberg/thechobanalgorithm/README.md

 ### **Version Control**

-The site was created using Visual Studio code IDE and pushed to github to the remote repository [thechobanalgorithm](https://github.com/birgerosterberg/thechobanalgorithm).
+The site was created using Visual Studio code and pushed to github to the remote repository [thechobanalgorithm](https://github.com/birgerosterberg/thechobanalgorithm).

 I have developed this project using two different Windows computers: one laptop and one stationary desktop.
 I have kept the code up to date throughout my work by a tool called [GitKraken](https://gitkraken.com), which provides an outstanding overview of my workflow.
 Its graphical user interface allows me to track my commits throughout the entire project and clearly indicates which system I used for each commit.
 This fortunate knowledge helps me locate the original files easily if I need to rework something.